naviothera/casper/README.md

 from which all fixtured template databases are derived.

 ## Why the Name Casper
+The name Casper is a reference to [Casper the Friendly Ghost](https://en.wikipedia.org/wiki/Casper_the_Friendly_Ghost).
-The name Casper was selected because the isolation should make tests invisible to each other (and hopefully the use of the library is itself friendly).
+It was selected because the isolation should make tests invisible to each other and hopefully the use of the library is itself friendly.

 ## How to Use Casper
 Within the Navio team you can bring Casper into a project as a dependency using our maven repository with: